 - 3 Tbl AP Flour

 JFC Chicken Gravy Roux

-Add 1/3 C of JFC Breading with 3 Tbl of Flour to the rendered fat over medium heat.
+Add JFC Flour Mix to the cooled down rendered fat over medium heat.
 Whisk it in real good with a wire whisk and often as you heat the roux up.

 Start slowly adding in the Liquid a little at a time while constantly whisking.
 Allow it to thicken up before adding in more.
 Repeat until all the liquid is added.

 I find that the addition of 3 Tbl of Flour to the JFC Breading helps in creating a better roux (Which is 50:50 Fat & Flour) since the JFC breading also contains other ingredients, the addition of the flour helps to adjust the color as well as thicken the gravy much better than without, although it is optional.